-The C-44 Pump Station, known as S-401, is a 710 million of gallons per day (1,100 cubic feet per second) capacity pump station that provides water from the St Lucie River, also known as the C-44 Canal, to the C-44 50,600 acre-feet of storage capacity reservoir.
-The project was located four miles north of the C-44 Canal and included design and construction of the pump station, 600 feet of the 200-foot-wide intake canal to connect to the canal constructed by others, and all the associated roads, swales, drains, instrumentation and utilities with these features.
+The C-44 Pump Station, known as S-401, is a 2,688 million litres per day capacity pump station that provides water from the St. Lucie River, also known as the C-44 Canal, to the C-44 50,600 acre-feet of storage capacity reservoir.
+The project was located about six kilometres north of the C-44 Canal and included design and construction of the pump station, 183 metres of the 61-metre-wide intake canal to connect to the canal constructed by others, and all the associated roads, swales, drains, instrumentation and utilities with these features.

-The pump station is comprised of four 3-phase medium-voltage electric, 1,700 hp pump motor, low-head lift 148 MGD (275 CFS) pumps.
-The other connection point for the pump station to the broader C-44 Project is to the reservoir, where four 78-inch discharge pipes connect are buried within the embankment to discharge flow into the reservoir.
+The pump station is comprised of four 3-phase medium-voltage electric, 1,700 hp pump motor, low-head lift 560 million litres per day pumps.
+The other connection point for the pump station to the broader C-44 Project is to the reservoir, where four 198-centimetre discharge pipes connect are buried within the embankment to discharge flow into the reservoir.

-At the start of construction, a physical model was constructed at a hydraulics laboratory to test the flow capability of the formed suction intakes.
+At the start of construction, a physical model was constructed at a Hydraulics Laboratory to test the flow capability of the formed suction intakes.
 Additionally, prior to delivery and installation, a scaled-down version of the final pumps required a factory acceptance test.
 Due to the size of the pump, the actual pumps could not be tested at the factory.
-As an alternate, a scaled pump that was hydraulically similar to the manufactured pumps was tested at the hydraulics laboratory.
+As an alternate, a scaled pump that was hydraulically similar to the manufactured pumps was tested at the Hydraulic Laboratory.